andr-dev/CS348/README.md

 <!-- USAGE EXAMPLES -->
 ### Usage

-Once the server is started, navigate to localhost:3030 to view the webapp.
-You can also try different queries under the /api route.

 In `scripts/run` add your Riot API key (https://developer.riotgames.com/) to `RG_API_KEY`

-Run `./db/reset.sh` then `./scripts/run` from the home directory
+Reset the database with `./db/reset.sh` then run `./scripts/run` from the home directory

 Once the server is started, navigate to localhost:8000 to view the webapp.